-The clinical examination included the observation of HF signs: tachycardia, arrhythmias, crackles over the lungs, weakened breathing over the lung bases; presence of peripheral edema, hepatomegaly; presence of III or IV tones over the heart; swollen neck veins; clinical signs of anemia, hyperthyroidism or myxedema.
-Classification of heart failure was NYHA classification.
+The clinical examination included the observation of HF signs: tachycardia, arrhythmias, crackles over the lungs, weakened breathing over the lung bases; the presence of peripheral edema, hepatomegaly; the presence of III or IV tones over the heart; swollen neck veins; clinical signs of anemia, hyperthyroidism or myxedema.
+The classification of heart failure used was NYHA classification.
 The ECG was performed on a twelve-channel ECG (Scheler).
-Heart rate, possible ischemic changes, occurrence of acute myocardial infarction were monitored; presence of rhythm disorders - atrial fibrillation, extrasystoles, conduction disorders.
-Upon admission to the CVD Clinic of KC Nis, blood was taken for laboratory analysis at the Central Biochemical Laboratory and the Hematology Clinic of UKC Nis.
-The following were determined: General laboratory analyses: values of glucose, urea, creatinine, total cholesterol, HDL and LDL fractions, triglycerides, sodium, potassium, acidum uricum, transaminases, total proteins; Cardiac markers of myocardial damage: troponin I and CKMB.
-In the case of a negative finding and suspected acute coronary syndrome, the analyzes were repeated after 6 hours; Markers of risk factors: markers of inflammation (C-reactive protein, albumins), markers of coagulation (fibrinogen), markers of thrombosis (D dimer), markers of ischemia and remodeling of the left ventricle (BNP), thyroid hormones (T3, T4, TSH); Complete blood count: the total number of leukocytes, erythrocytes, hemoglobin, hematocrit and platelet count were determined.
-The blood test was done at the Hematology Clinic of KC Nis.
+Heart rate, possible ischemic changes, and occurrence of acute myocardial infarction were monitored along with the presence of rhythm disorders such as atrial fibrillation. extrasystoles, and conduction disorders.
+Upon admission to the Clinic for CVD of UKC Niš, blood was taken for laboratory analysis at the Central Biochemical Laboratory and the Hematology Clinic of UKC Niš.
+The following values were determined: general laboratory analyses including glucose, urea, creatinine, total cholesterol, HDL and LDL fractions, triglycerides, sodium, potassium, Acidum uricum, transaminases, total proteins as well as cardiac markers of myocardial damage troponin I and CKMB.
+In the case of a negative finding and suspected acute coronary syndrome, the analyses were repeated after 6 hours; Markers of risk factors: markers of inflammation (C-reactive protein. albumins), markers of coagulation (fibrinogen), markers of thrombosis (D dimer), markers of ischemia and remodeling of the left ventricle (BNP), thyroid hormones (T3, T4, TSH); Complete blood count: the total number of leukocytes, erythrocytes, hemoglobin, hematocrit and platelet count were determined.
+The blood test was done at the Hematology Clinic of UKC Niš.
 Each patient underwent a transthoracic echocardiographic examination on a General Electric Vivid 4 ultrasound machine.
-The techniques of one-dimensional examination, two-dimensional examination and Doppler technique from standard sections were used.
-The size of the left and right heart cavities and their volumes were evaluated.
-The systolic and diastolic function of the left ventricle was evaluated, the function of the valvular apparatus was evaluated, disorders of regional contractility were monitored, pericardial effusion was observed and monitored, the possible presence of additional echoes in the cavities (dense spontaneous echoes, thrombi) or on the valvular apparatus (vegetation) was observed.
-A radiological examination of the lungs was performed in patients for possible evidence of an inflammatory process on the lung parenchyma (in patients with clinical signs of lung infection)

-and for the evidence and evolution of the presence of fluid in the pleural space.
-24 Holter ECGs were performed in patients to monitor the presence of significant arrhythmias (paroxysmal atrial fibrillation, multifocal VES and ventricular tachycardia).
+The techniques of one-dimensional examination, twodimensional examination and Doppler technique from standard sections were used.
+The size of the left and right heart cavities and their volumes were assessed.
+The systolic and diastolic function of the left ventricle was evaluated as well as the function of the valvular apparatus.
+Disorders of regional contractility were monitored, and pericardial effusion was observed.
+Further, the possible presence of additional echoes in the cavities (dense spontaneous echoes, thrombi) or on the valvular apparatus (vegetation) was observed.
+A radiological examination of the lungs was performed in patients for possible evidence of an inflammatory process on the lung parenchyma (in patients with clinical signs of lung infection) and for the evidence and evolution of the presence of fluid in the pleural space.
+In addition, 24 Holter ECGs were performed in patients to monitor the presence of significant arrhythmias (paroxysmal) atrial fibrillation, multifocal VES and ventricular tachycardia).
 We followed changes in the ST segment in terms of subendocardial ischemia, especially asymptomatic ones.
-An ultrasound examination of the abdomen was performed in patients in order to possibly prove the presence of free fluid in the abdomen (ascites), in order to monitor the state of the parenchymatous organs (liver, gall bladder, kidneys).
+An ultrasound examination of the abdomen was performed in patients to possibly prove the presence of free fluid in the abdomen (ascites) and to monitor the state of the parenchymatous organs (liver, gall bladder, kidneys).
 For a more precise diagnosis of comorbidities, examinations by doctors of other specialties were included: pulmonologists, neurologists and psychiatrists, hematologists, gastroenterologists and surgeons.